watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * VNF Manager: handles deployment and scaling of network functions.
    * This manager MAY consider redundancy and link utilization optimization.
 * Virtualized Infrastructure Manager (VIM): monitors hypervisor resources on SRv6 Service Function Node.
-   * In SRv6 SFC, a hypervisor managed by a VIM MAY be localed on virtualized spaces within routers or on generic servers.
+   * In SRv6 SFC, a hypervisor managed by a VIM MAY be located in virtualized spaces within routers or on generic servers.
 * Network Metrics Manager: collects metrics for SRv6 policy calculation and evaluation.
    * Metrics are collected from multiple data sources, including SRv6 path traces, IPFIX, and TCP statistics.
    * Metrics can be used as inputs for controllers described in this document.

 # Security Considerations
 In this architecture, network functions are globally accessible via IPv6, since the network functions are SRv6 service segments.
-If a network function has a security vulnerability, this node could be attacked, and other nodes in the SRv6 domain could also be lateral movement attacks.
+If a network function has a security vulnerability, this node could be attacked, and other nodes in the SR domain could also be lateral movement attacks.
 Therefore, by default, the information of each service segment MUST NOT be leaked outside of a domain, network operators MUST use filtering to drop packets from unauthorized sources to service segments.

 The security requirements and mechanisms described in {{!RFC8402}}, {{!RFC8754}}, and {{!RFC8986}} are also applicable to this document.